erenaykara/snippets/vim.md

 *
 ### motions
-* w - go to the next word
+* w - go to the beginning of next word
-* e - go to the next word
+* e - go to the end of next word
+* b - backward to the beginning of word
+* ge - backward to the end of the word

 ### search:
 * / - start searching